Special Collections & University Archives

 Projects and initiatives

-ePADD is a software package developed by Stanford University's Special Collections & University Archives that supports archival processes around the appraisal, ingest, processing, discovery, and delivery of email archives.
+ePADD is a software package developed by Stanford University's Special Collections & University Archives that supports archival processes around the appraisal, processing, discovery, and delivery of email archives.

 The ePADD community website, including software and documentation is accessible here.